dillonkmcquade/sm_sim-v2/README.md

 ![Dashboard](assets/dashboard.png)
 ![Stock Detail page](assets/stockDetails.png)

-MarketSim is a stock market simulator created using react, express, TypeScript(for the server), and MongoDB.
+MarketSim is a stock market simulator created using react, express, TypeScript(for the server), and PostgresQL.
 MarketSim was designed to be mobile-first, but also desktop friendly.
 The main goal of this project is to allow users to practice making investments without the risk of the real-world stock market.
 Feel free to make mistakes and try new things, because it's just a simulation.

 ## Features

-- Search and gather information on up to 21,000 publically traded companies using MongoDB atlas search indexes.
+- Search and gather information on up to 21,000 publically traded companies.

 - Create an account to track investments, login with google, github, microsoft via [ Auth0 ](https://auth0.com)